Padilha1/Padilha1/README.md

 # 👋🏻 Hey there, call me Padilha !!
  I'm Matheus Padilha Rodrigues, a Software Engineer, tech enthusiast and coffee lover.
-Currently, I work as Frontend - with some Backend exp - Freelancer with 2 years of experience in the field.
+Currently, I work as Fullstack Freelancer with 2 years of experience in the field.
 I've worked already on international project and explore new technologies!

  ## 💻 Expertise
 <p> Working as Frontend Freelancer now, developed and still improving a website and a mobile app for Inspection of Security Systems inside Industry.
 There are features, bug fixes, api points and more to develop.